mythitorium/mythitorium/README.md

-I will add stuff here when I care lol
+I do dev stuff sometimes and make games some other times

+[My website](https://mythitorium.com), which has way more effort put into it lol